 Seeking compensation begins with assigning liability for your losses.
 If the rideshare driver in your case was responsible for the accident, you can file a claim with their insurer or with Uber’s provided coverage, depending on their status at the time of the collision.
-In general, personal injury compensation for an auto accident injury may include:
+According to our Atlanta car accident lawyers, personal injury compensation for an auto accident injury may include:

 - Ambulance transportation and emergency department care

 - Physical pain, mental anguish, and emotional suffering